zenobio93/seat-docs/docs/installation/docker_installation.md

     When considering a VPS provider, make sure you choose one that does not make use of OpenVZ or similar operating-system level virtualization technologies.
 These virtualization technologies limit you in terms of kernel access as they purely containerize an existing Linux installation.

     For a successful docker installation, choose a provider that uses para-virtualized technologies such as KVM, VMWare or XEN allowing you full control to the instance (and therefor the kernel itself).
 Examples of such providers are [Digital Ocean](https://www.digitalocean.com/), [Linode](https://www.linode.com/) and [Vultr](https://www.vultr.com/).

+!!! info

+	If you plan to run Docker on Windows, for the best performance it is suggested you run Docker using the Windows Subsystem for Linux 2 (WSL2) backend, available starting in Windows 10/Windows Server 20H1 (build 2004) releases.

 ## Internal Container Setup Overview